Vergil "The Mustang" Ortíz Jr. - all the hype is warranted.

 I don't like what either of them became, but Floyd instructed and Canelo accepted the transfer of knowledge.
 If Ortiz earns an L to a Spence or a Crawford at this point in his career, it might work out well in the long run.

-shza likes this.
+Smoochie and shza like this.

 15. Slyk